ashvardanian/StringZilla/README.md

 ## Functionality

 StringZilla is compatible with most modern CPUs, and provides a broad range of functionality.
-It's split into 2 layers:
+Its C surface comes in 2 shapes:

-1. StringZilla: single-header C library and C++ wrapper for high-performance string operations.
+1. Single-string kernels, taking a pointer and a length, and answering with an offset, a digest, or an order.
-2. StringZillas: parallel CPU/GPU backends used for large-batch operations and accelerators.
+2. Stateful engines, preparing a batch of queries once and scoring it against many batches of candidates.

-Having a second C++/CUDA layer greatly simplifies the implementation of similarity scoring and fingerprinting functions, which would otherwise require too much error-prone boilerplate code in pure C.
+An engine is prepared for one residency and one tier — `_init_cpu` or `_init_gpu` — and every later round runs there, so choosing a device is choosing a constructor rather than flipping a global.
-Both layers are designed to be extremely portable:
+Both shapes are designed to be extremely portable:

 - [x] across both little-endian and big-endian architectures.
 - [x] across 32-bit and 64-bit hardware architectures.